 6.7 Student Representation

 1. Students are at the heart of learning and teaching and an effective student voice, with appropriate representative structures, underpins the University’s quality assurance and enhancement systems.
-In this, the University recognises the importance of effective student representation at many layers within the University’s structure in contributing to its success in maintaining and enhancing the student experience.
+In this the University and Students’ Union recognises a joint commitment to and the importance of effective student representation at many layers within the University’s structure in contributing to its success in maintaining and enhancing all aspects of the student experience.

-2. Within the University’s formal academic committee structure, there are student representatives appointed by the Students’ Union to Senate, Academic Board, and all sub-committees of Academic Board, where their input is both encouraged and welcomed.
-Student Academic Representatives participate in discussions of study schemes and their annual monitoring and review, the review of external examiners’ reports on taught schemes, the development of new or revised academic policy and consideration of NSS outcomes.
+4. Within the University’s formal academic committee structure, there are student representatives appointed by the Students’ Union to Senate, Academic Board, and all sub-committees of Academic Board, where their input is both encouraged and welcomed.

-(i) The appointment of student representatives across the University;
+(i) The election and appointment of student representatives across the University;

 (ii) Providing training and support for student representatives, including ensuring that all relevant information is provided either online or in paper format;